Protecting Historic Homes

 Specialized carriers offer policies that include loss of use coverage with high limits to provide for temporary living arrangements if you are unable to live in your home during substantial restorations during a covered loss.
 Policies specially designed for historic homes may also offer higher limits and broader coverage for unique contents often found in historic homes, such as antique furnishings and artwork.

 Whether you have an 1890s Queen Anne Victorian or an Italian Beaux Arts style home, working with an expert insurance advisor to customize your homeowners policy is the best way to fully protect your distinctive residence.
-Talk to a Marsh Personal Risk Advisor to determine your needs.
+Talk to a MMA PCS Personal Risk Advisor to determine your needs.